top of page

 • Flexible: can be ultra-modern or ornate classic

-Strengths: High design cachet, expressive finishes.
+Strengths: High design cachet and expressive finishes.

 (Other systems, like Spanish or French manufacturing, exist, but German and Italian dominate the luxury cabinetry conversation in NYC.)